NangoHQ/integration-templates/.github/pull_request_template.md

 - [ ] External API requests have `retries`
 - [ ] Pagination is used where appropriate
 - [ ] The built in `nango.paginate` call is used instead of a `while (true)` loop
-- [ ] Third party requests are parallelized (this can cause issues with rate limits)
+- [ ] Third party requests are NOT parallelized (this can cause issues with rate limits)
 - [ ] If a sync requires metadata the `nango.yaml` has `auto_start: false`
 - [ ] If the sync is a `full` sync then `track_deletes: true` is set